Rough and wild looking,

 Favoured Enemy

-Beginning at 1st level, you have significant experience
+You have significant experience

-studying, tracking and hunting a certain
+studying, tracking and hunting certain

-type of enemy.
+types of enemy.
 You can choose an additional favoured enemy at levels 6th and 10th.
 Choose from the following five options:

-Bounty Hunter.
-Gain Proficiency in Investigation and gain Ensnaring Strike.
+Bounty Hunter: Gain Proficiency in Investigation and gain Ensnaring Strike.
 Creatures you hit with

 Ensnaring Strike have Disadvantage on their Saving Throw.

-Ranger Knight.
-You have sworn to serve a crown or nation and seek to bring its foes to ruin.
+Ranger Knight: You have sworn to serve a crown or nation and seek to bring its foes to ruin.
 Gain the spell Blade Ward and Proficiency with Heavy Armour.

-Sanctified Stalker.
-You swore to hunt the enemies of a holy or druidic order.
+Sanctified Stalker: You swore to hunt the enemies of a holy or druidic order.
 Gain Proficiency with Religion and the Sacred Flame Cantrip, which deals 1d8 Radiant damage.
 Wisdom is your Spellcasting Ability for the Cantrip.

 Natural Explorer

-Beginning at 1st level, You are particularly familiar with one type of natural
+You are particularly familiar with one type of natural

 environment and are adept at traveling and surviving in